shuklansh1/MatchMaker/README.md

   -> separation of concern + easy to add multiple features in the future.

 ○ Match score logic description
-  -> using formaula for determining compatibility.
+  -> using formaula for determining compatibility. (research suggests that marrying in the mid-to-late 20s or early 30s may offer advantages like greater marital satisfaction and lower divorce rates.)

 ○ Offline and error handling strategy
   -> functionality to add liked users to Db with primary key